coreboot/coreboot/Documentation/releases/coreboot-4.18-relnotes.md

 ### Intel Icelake

-Intel Icelake code will be removed following the 4.19 release, planned for November 2022.
+Intel Icelake code will be removed with the release 4.19.
 This consists of the Intel Icelake SOC and Intel Icelake RVP mainboard

 Intel Icelake is unmaintained.
 Also, the only user of this platform ever was the CRB board.
 From the looks of it the code never was ready for